 Curiosity leads to inspiration.
 Inspiration leads to insight.
 Insights lead to ideas.

-And in a company or society where invention, collaboration and entrepreneurship knowledge, skills, abilities and practice are encouraged, ideas lead to action.
+In a company or society where invention, collaboration, and entrepreneurship knowledge, skills, abilities, and practice are encouraged, ideas lead to action.

 Conclusion: